shaban00/h2o/README.md

     127.0.0.1 opencasebook.test opencasebook.minio.test

-### Spin up some containers
+### Spin up docker containers

+Rename environment variable file:

+    mv .env.example .env

 Start up the Docker containers in the background:

     docker compose up -d

 The first time this runs it will build the Docker images, which may take several minutes.
 (After the first time, it should only take 1-3 seconds.)

 If the H2O team has provided you with a pg_dump file, seed the database with data: